clementpoiret/HSF/docs/papers/joss/paper.md

 ## 2. Hippocampal Subfields Segmentation

-In addition to a feed-forward inference mode, `HSF` supports bootstrap aggregation and test-time augmentation strategies (figure \ref{HSF}), offering robust segmentations of which an example is depicted figure \ref{sample}.
+In addition to a feed-forward inference mode, `HSF` supports bootstrap aggregation and test-time augmentation strategies (figure \ref{HSF}), offering robust segmentations of which an example is depicted in figure \ref{sample}.
 Prior to the segmentation, cropped hippocampi are going through a customizable augmentation pipeline comprising random lateral flips, affine transformations, and elastic deformations.

-`HSF` proposes a "Model Hub" offering multiple pretrained models.
+`HSF` proposes a "Model Hub" offering multiple pre-trained models.
 Our built-in models are based on a Residual UNet architecture with a self-attention mechanism similar to the one introduced in by @oktayAttentionUNetLearning2018.
 In order to provide highly generalizable segmentation models, we gathered and uniformized 4 private and 8 public datasets of manually segmented subfields in T1w and T2w MRIs coming from different acquisition centers, at different resolutions and different magnetic fields:

 * 3 Teslas (@winterburnNovelVivoAtlas2013, @kulaga-yoskovitzMulticontrastSubmillimetricTesla2015; @yushkevichAutomatedVolumetryRegional2015; @hindyLinkingPatternCompletion2016; @bouyeureHippocampalSubfieldVolumes2021),
 * 4 Teslas [@yushkevichNearlyAutomaticSegmentation2010],